Platform

 Processing and Agreement

-• Organizations that qualify to move forward are eligible to receive funding, subject to successfully completing the remainder of the application process.
+• Organizations that qualify may continue through the rest of the application process.

 Additional information